$127 New Patient Special - Book Now!

 Here’s how the pieces fit together.
 Chiropractic care addresses spinal alignment and joint mobility – the structural side of musculoskeletal pain.
 Dry needling targets the muscular component directly, releasing trigger points that restrict muscle function and contribute to pain.
 Massage can be added to the plan, though not on the treated area within the first 24 hours – it works well on surrounding tissue in that window and more broadly once soreness has resolved.

+Because it releases the tight muscles that drive so much musculoskeletal pain, dry needling is often used to address complaints like neck pain and back pain.
 Most patients find this combined approach delivers faster, more durable results than any single treatment in isolation.
 Most conditions respond meaningfully within three to six sessions of dry needling, with recovery from each session becoming progressively easier as the tissue adapts.

 Frequently Asked Questions